In this guide

 To avoid your broadband connection becoming a free-for-all for anyone who can read, change the Wi-Fi password to something only you know.

-The Wi-Fi network name can also be modified.
+The Wi-Fi network name (or 'SSID') can also be modified.
 It is important to do this if the current name gives away the make and model of the router.
 Otherwise an attacker could easily identify the hardware and attempt to use known vulnerabilities or default passwords.

 For this reason it is best to disable the feature whenever possible.
 Some routers may not allow WPS to be switched off completely, but might instead offer the option of disabling the PIN function.
 That does mitigate the risk of a remote hack but can still allow WPS to be activated with a button press.